 “You were half-asleep; you’re remembering incorrectly.
 Memories of my flesh keep me awake.
 I have plenty of dark time to think it over, to remember things correctly.”

 “Lucky you.”
 The carpet.
 Its water-like pattern was not just for show.
 The two parts that resembled whirlpools had exposed floor at their centers, directly below the mouths above.
 Rob reasoned they had to be drain slides.
 Bergfolk could hold their breath longer than any other living folk, and withstand colder temperatures too, so whenever they could they escaped into frigid water.
 He reasoned that the mouths and holes were supposed to open and flood with water, providing an escape for the Flush and his guards.

 Why hadn’t they activated it?
 Rob took another step back.
 He needed help.
 He didn’t know Quillig Larpr, but if the man ever had any composure it was gone now.
 Inguin then.
-He spotted the man under the heel of a knuckle and locked eyes with him; he silently begged for help.
-Quillig couldn’t move without drawing attention, but his eyes were not so bound.
+He spotted the man under the heel of a knuckle and locked eyes with him, silently begging for help.
+Inguin couldn’t move without drawing attention, but his eyes were not so bound.
 He threw a glance toward the left of the room.
 Rob followed it.

 There were two.
 The other bucket had to pour in order for the mechanism to activate and release the water.
 Rob examined the distance; it was too far to run or jump without being knocked out of the air by another bonepicker.